justme99/juju/openam/README.md

 The 'amadmin' password will only be set on initial installation.
 It is not supported to change it from within Juju with the current version of this charm.

-Other limitations of this charm
+Other limitations for this charm:
-- Autoscaling is not supported in this charm release
+- Autoscaling is not supported in this charm release.
+You can add and configure it manually if needed.
+- Using privileged ports (low ports numbers) are not supported
 - Only OpenDJ is tested as a user repository for authenticate users
-- Only the Apache OpenAM Agent relastionship is currently supported.
-Currently no support for the .Net and J2EE.
+- Only the Apache OpenAM Agent relationship is currently supported.
+Currently no support for the .Net and J2EE agents.
 - Only OpenID Connect is supported as a automatically way of authenticate users of any charm implementing the same interface

 There will be more features and relationships to come.